stephaniepang97/hc_demo/README.md

 ```
 rails new my_hc_demo --database=postgresql
 ```
 You can double check that your app uses postgres by checking the `config/database.yml` file.
+I later used rails to generate scaffolds for Contact and Account, which is described in a later step.
+Only run these commands if you want to create your own Heroku Connect demo.
+Otherwise, just clone this repo and follow the next steps.

 ### Deploying to Heroku
-After cloning this repo, within the repo do:
+After cloning this repo (or setting up your own new Rails app), within the repo do:
 ```
 heroku create
 heroku addons:create herokuconnect:demo